jhpyle/docassemble/_docs/interviews.md

 The **docassemble** web application uses browser cookies to keep track of the user's current interview session.
-If the user starts an interview, then navigates to a different page, and then navigates to `/interview` on the **docassemble** site with no URL parameters, or with an `i` parameter that is the same as the `i` parameter of the current interview session, the user will be redirected to where they left off in the previous session.
+If the user starts an interview, then navigates to a different page, and then navigates to `/interview` on the **docassemble** site with an `i` parameter that is the same as the `i` parameter of the interview they were using before, the user will resume where they had left off in their existing session.

 <a name="new_session"></a>If you want to be able to provide your users
 with a URL that always starts a fresh interview session, and will not